yellobyte/SoapESP32/README.md

    **upnp:artist contains "John"**.
 4) Searching for files whose property **genre** contains the string "New Age" (did not work with Mezzmo):
    **"upnp:genre contains "New Age"**.
-5) With Twonky, Emby & MinimServer even combined search criterias were accepted, e.g.:
+5) Even combined search criterias were accepted (did not work with Mezzmo), e.g.:
    **upnp:genre contains "New Age" and dc:title contains "March"**.
 6) Only with Twonky searching for a class of files was possibly, e.g. for **video** files:
    **upnp:class derivedfrom "object.item.videoItem"**.